Build Guides

 How to quarantine new and sick fish (the QT tank)

 Everyone gets the same advice: quarantine new fish.
 Then they picture a second tank to scrub and stock, and skip it.
-The truth is a QT is the barest tank you'll ever run, and it's the single best way to keep ich and other diseases out of the display you actually care about.
+The truth is a QT (quarantine tank) is the barest tank you'll ever run, and it's the single best way to keep ich and other diseases out of the display you actually care about.

 Fresh & Salt · 5–125+ gallon